 Once you have a reboot, select Mac_HDD with no boot flag.
 Your computer should boot nicely with great graphic.
 Now go to your Pendrive > INSTALLER and install Enoch.

 This time, you should install the Enoch/Chameleon to the Mac_HDD instead of your Pendrive.
 After the installation completed, eject your Pendrive and try to reboot your computer.
 You should be able to select Mac_HDD from the bootloader.

 Install VoodooHDA from the link inside the Prerequisites.

 Open Chameleon Wizard from Launchpad and go to org.chameleon.Boot tab.
 Tick Ethernet Build In.
 Click save and then reboot.
 After reboot, you should be able to sign in inside the App Store

 This is my first time installing Hackintosh.
 It takes me two days to research since the is no details tutorial on why we should do this and that.
-The forum also give information bit by bit and I have to connect each of the information by myself and I finally understand why we should do this or that.
-On my 1st day, I have successfully installed El Capitan but there is a graphic glitches inside every kernel that I have found.
-On the 2nd day, I have successfully installed Sierra with the information that I have collected from previous day.
+The forum also gives information bit by bit and I have to connect each of the information by myself and I finally understand why we should do this or that.
+On my 1st day, I have successfully installed El Capitan but there is a graphic glitch inside every kernel that I have found.
+On the 2nd day, I have successfully installed Sierra with the information that I have collected from the previous day.

 Actually I don’t really like Windows and my rig use Elementary Luna before this.
-But the Luna seems to have a few bug with SSD and also I don’t know where else should I fix.
+But the Luna seems to have a few bugs with SSD and also I don’t know where else should I fix.
 After trying Hackintosh, my PC seems more stable than using Linux or Windows (always BSOD).